All Episodes

 Very interesting.

-So that's the same thing as I as I've talked about with a lot of people is that not just this type of psychopathic uh attacker um but pedophiles will slowly work their way into a home and often befriending the family even even through church or social engagements where they can actually get in touch with the family and uh and then work their way close to the child.
+So that's the same thing as I've talked about with a lot of people is that not just this type of psychopathic attacker, but pedophiles will slowly work their way into a home and often befriending the family, even through church or social engagements where they can actually get in touch with the family and then work their way close to the child.

-Absolutely well the majority of kidnappings that take place they're not strangers.
+Well, the majority of kidnappings that take place, they're not strangers.

 Right.

-We do try to approach this from every side every angle possible through through home uh through church through school and and not just think oh well we'll teach them this when they turn 10 or when they turn 12 or eight.
+We do try to approach this from every side, every angle possible, through home, through church, through school, and not just think, oh, well, we'll teach them this when they turn 10 or when they turn 12 or 8.

-I mean I think it'll have to be an ongoing conversation.
+I mean, I think it has to be an ongoing conversation.

-In fact um a couple years ago I was interviewing two young women who they had both been raped their freshman year of college and because one was by a boyfriend and the other one was by a friend, neither one of them knew to call what had happened them to them rape.
+And because one was by a boyfriend and the other one was by a friend, neither one of them knew to call what had happened to them rape.

 And that's always stuck with me.

-So my foundation the Elizabeth Smart Foundation we've started something called Smart Talks where we are working with universities to come in and have a open, frank conversation about exactly what rape is, what sexual violence is, where it can come from how it affects you, how your body reacts, how your mind reacts and and hopefully where you can turn to for help.
+So my foundation, the Elizabeth Smart Foundation, we've started something called Smart Talks where we are working with universities to come in and have a open, frank conversation about exactly what rape is, what sexual violence is, where it can come from, how it affects you, how your body reacts, how your mind reacts, and hopefully where you can turn to for help.

-We just had our first one we had at BYU in Utah and we had about a thousand people show up.
+We had it at BYU in Utah, and we had about 1,000 people show up.

 Yeah.

-And I I can't help but say that all these women these strong women that are coming out and uh lowering these sexual allegations that you see on television whether it be Hollywood or DC, they are uh they're adding to the strength of of women and just people in general to say that you know this is happened to me or I don't want this to happen.
+And I can't help but say that all these women, these strong women that are coming out and lowering these sexual allegations that you see on television, whether it be Hollywood or D.C., they're adding to the strength of women and just people in general to say that, you know, this happened to me or I don't want this to happen.

-And um well you know I tweeted out to your foundation right after I watched your show that I believe your show, whether it be the movie or the part where you uh gave a an account of what happened.
+And, you know, I tweeted out to your foundation right after I watched your show that I believe your show, whether it be the movie or the part where you gave an account of what happened.

 I don't remember which one came on first.

-I think uh your account came on after the movie.
+I think your account came on after the movie.

 I think every year people should see this so that they are aware of the potential of these things.